CUH Panel Welcome Pack

 Further involvement opportunities

 Panel members can also be invited to get further involved in research projects – for example, by joining an advisory committee or steering group for that project.
+External opportunities are usually shared with the panel in a Weekly Round-Up every Thursday.

 Supporting researcher training sessions